aws/s2n-tls/docs/USAGE-GUIDE.md

 #### ChaCha20-Poly1305 Boosting

-The prioritization of ChaCha20 ciphersuites is known as ChaCha20 boosting.
+For hardware with AES-NI, then AES-based ciphers perform faster than their ChaCha20-Poly1305 counterparts.
+However, for hardware without AES-acceleration, ChaCha20 faster.
+In these cases, clients would prefer to negotiate an ChaCha20 ciphersuite for performance reasons by listing it as their first choice.

+In order to support this, s2n-tls supports ChaCha20-Poly1305 prioritization or ChaCha20-Poly1305 boosting.
 An s2n-tls server will prioritize its ChaCha20 ciphersuites over its non-ChaCha20 ciphersuites if the server configures a security policy with ChaCha20 boosting enabled AND the client sends a ChaCha20 ciphersuite as its most preferred ciphersuite.

-*NOTE*: An s2n-tls security policy cannot have ChaCha20 boosting support if there are no ChaCha20 ciphersuites in its suites list.

 ### Chart: Security Policy Version To Supported Signature Schemes